whider/edx-documentation/en_us/shared/students/SFD_teams.rst

 =======================

 Try to find an existing team to join, before creating a new team.

+.. note:: You cannot create a team if you already belong to a team.

 When you create a new team in a topic, you are automatically added as a member.